obonaventure/cnp3/book-2nd/protocols/http.rst

 To allow the clients and servers to control the utilisation of these persistent TCP connections, HTTP 1.1 :rfc:`2616` defines several new HTTP headers :

  - The `Connection:` header is used with the `Keep-Alive` argument by the client to indicate that it expects the underlying TCP connection to be persistent.
 When this header is used with the `Close` argument, it indicates that the entity that sent it will close the underlying TCP connection at the end of the HTTP response.
  - The `Keep-Alive:` header is used by the server to inform the client about how it agrees to use the persistent connection.
-A typical `Keep-Alive:` contains two parameters : the maximum number of requests that the server agrees to serve on the underlying TCP connection and the timeout (in seconds) after which the server will close an idle connection
+A typical `Keep-Alive:` contains two parameters : the maximum number of requests that the server agrees to serve on the underlying TCP connection and the timeout (in seconds) after which the server will close an idle connection.

 The example below shows the operation of HTTP/1.1 over a persistent TCP connection to retrieve three URIs stored on the same server.
 Once the connection has been established, the client sends its first request with the `Connection: keep-alive` header to request a persistent connection.